-Answer – In Russian, every letter has a sound, and that sound is always the same.
+Answer: In Russian, every letter has a sound, which is always the same.
 There are no silent letters like in English (e.g., the “e” in “come” or the “p” in “psychology”).
-This makes it easier to learn how to read Russian words, but it also means that every letter must have a unique sound.
+This makes learning to read Russian words easier, but it also means that every letter must have a unique sound.

-Some of the sounds in Russian are similar to sounds in English, but others are completely different.
+Some of the sounds in Russian are similar to English, but others are completely different.

 Question (3) – Is the Russian alphabet the same as the English alphabet?

-Answer – No, the Russian alphabet is not the same as the English alphabet.
-The Russian alphabet has 33 letters, while the English alphabet has 26 letters.
+Answer: No, the Russian alphabet is different from the English alphabet.
+The Russian alphabet has 33 letters, while the English has 26 letters.
 The Russian alphabet also has different letter shapes and pronunciations than the English alphabet.

 The Cyrillic alphabet was designed specifically for the Slavic languages, which have vowel harmony and other features that require additional letters.
-Finally, some of the strange sounds made by Russian letters are the result of historical changes in the language.
+Finally, some of the strange sounds made by Russian letters result from historical language changes.

 Question (5) – How Do You Pronounce Letters in the Russian Alphabet?

-Answer – The first thing to know is that there are 33 letters in the Russian alphabet, not 26 like in English.
-The extra letters are called Cyrillic characters and they come at the end of the alphabet.
+Answer: The first thing to know is that 33 letters in the Russian alphabet are not 26 like in English.
+The extra letters are called Cyrillic characters and come at the end of the alphabet.
 Most of them look similar to their English counterparts, so you should be able to figure them out with a little practice.

 The next thing to know is that Russian has different rules for vowels and consonants.
 Vowels always have the same sound, no matter where they are in a word.